citiususc/jflap-lib/src/main/java/edu/duke/cs/jflap/README.md

 System.out.println(sim.simulateInput("10010"));
 ```

-## Original JFLAP 7.0 License
+## JFLAP 7.0 License

+This project contains the original JFLAP 7.0 source code with some modifications to make it suitable for using as
+a library.
 Here is a copy of the original JFLAP 7.0 License:

     JFLAP 7.0 LICENSE